zewelor/bradwii-X4/README_V202.md

 bradwii for V202
 =======

-This is a port bradwii to another ARM architecture, Nuvoton Mini51 which is represented by commercial microhelis WL-Toys V202, V252, and JXD385.
+This is a port of bradwii to another ARM architecture, Nuvoton Mini51 which is represented by commercial microhelis WL-Toys V202, V252, and JXD JD-385.
 For hardware description details see https://github.com/hackocopter/JD385_Documentation .

 Briefly, it uses MINI54ZAN ARM MCU with 16KB ROM and 2KB RAM, combined gyro/accelerometer